 5. Mohawk Taper Fade with Design

-To get this hairstyle, instruct your barber to let the hair on top stay long will cutting the sides and back into a taper fade.
-To style the look, apply strong hold styling wax to your hair after blow drying, proceed to spike them up and twist at the top.
+To get this hairstyle, instruct your barber to let the hair on top stay long while cutting the sides and back into a taper fade.
+To style the look, apply strong hold styling wax to your hair after blow drying; proceed to spike them up and twist at the top.